sahiti3636/datathon-dropout-analysis/README.md

    - Socioeconomic factor analysis for enrolment and dropout trends

 4. **Visualization & Insight Generation**
-   - District-wise and category-wise visualizations
+   - Built interactive, web-based dashboards using React to explore district-wise and category-wise trends.
-   - Comparative charts highlighting disparities
+   - Enabled dynamic filtering across geography (urban vs. rural), gender, caste, and socioeconomic indicators.
-   - Trend analysis across key indicators
+   - Deployed the visualization interface on Vercel for easy access and real-time interaction.

 ---